Rhine: long tour: Mainz – Arnhem Netherlands

 In Mainz you should be well on time!
-Not just the Roman-Germanic central museum, the Gutenberg museum, the emperors cathedral and the electors castle are worth an ample visit (arrival possible by German railway/ rental bike at hotel).
+Not just the Roman-Germanic central museum, the Gutenberg museum, the emperors cathedral and the electors castle are worth a visit.

 2. day Mainz – Oberwesel 51 km

 The beautiful first cycle route leads you through the gentle vineyards and famous winegrowers of the Rheingau.
 Here the Rhine still flows gently, forms small romantic islands and extends its bed up to 800 m wide!
-On the way, you can take a detour (+ 14 km) to Eltville and Eberbach Abbey.
+On the way, you can take a break in Eltville and plan a detour to Eberbach Abbey (+ 14 km).
 In Rüdesheim you should take the opportunity to stroll through the world famous Drosselgasse or to take a relaxing ride with the cable car up to the Niederwald monument.
 From Rüdesheim to Bingen you take the Rhine ferry and then you continue to cycle along best-developed cycle path to Bacharach.
 On these 16 km you pass the Mäuseturm, the Castles Rheinstein and Reichenstein as well as Burg Sooneck and Hohneck and the ruins of Fürstenberg.
-Everywhere it is A worth a stop and in Bacharach you should climb the city wall before you finally cycle to Oberselel.
+In Bacharach you should climb the city wall before you finally cycle to Oberwesel.

 3. day Oberwesel – Koblenz 45 km

 In the morning you reach St. Goar and here you can climb the Loreley.
 A hiking trail leads up and gives you the beautiful view of the narrowest place in the romantic Rhine valley.
 Here is the heart of the UNESCO World Heritage Site Upper Middle Rhine Valley.
 The worthwhile visitor center on the Loreley offers interesting insights into the history, nature and culture of the region as well as the myth of the Loreley.
 Back on the shore the cycle path continues to Boppard.
-Here it is turbulent, but you can also use the chairlift to the Vierseenblick to escape in woody quiet heights and once again enjoy the view of the Rhine Valley.
+Here it is turbulent, but you can also use the chairlift to the Vierseenblick to escape in woody quiet heights.
 Or visit the well-preserved Marksburg and Castle Stolzenfels on the way to the Deutsche Eck (German corner) in Koblenz where you will finish this day.

 4. day Koblenz – Bad Honnef 55 km